LewisHendy2605/pdfxmp/README.md

-# GoXMP - Flexible XMP Metadata Library for PDFs
+# PdfXmp - Flexible XMP Metadata Library for PDFs

 GoXMP is a lightweight Go library to **read, extract, and manipulate XMP metadata** from PDFs.
 It is designed to be **flexible**, allowing users to handle **any XMP schema** and marshal it into their own types.